approximately-equal/kingmaker-thesis/contents/matter/background.typ

 A collection of preference orderings across a set of voters $V$, is called a _profile_, denoted $Pi = {pi_i | i in {1..n}}$.
 A _social welfare function_ is a function $cal(W): Pi -> ⟨c_i_1,...,c_i_m⟩$.
 It creates something know as a _complete social ordering_ which ranks each pair of alternatives ${c_i, c_j} in C$.

-A full set of symbols can be found in @symbols-definitions
+A full set of symbols can be found in @symbols-definitions.

 === Strategic Voting <strategic-voting>